charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 #### Setting up AWS Role

-The aws-iam-authenticator is able to use any arn for authentication.
+The aws-iam-authenticator is able to use any ARN for authentication.
 The easiest way to get started is to use an empty role as described in the [aws-iam documentation][aws-iam-role-creation].
  * Log into AWS console on IAM page